After you have created a data table, you can design indicators that pull results directly from the data table. This article covers how to:

 Troubleshooting Tips for Count Unique Columns

-- If you don't count unique per date, the calculation results are assigned to the most recent date in the data table.
+• If you use the count type deduplicate across dates, the calculation results are assigned to the most recent date in the data table, without any time series or historical data.

 Data table indicator calculation: Sum